“Smart Hotels” Are Booming—But Is Your Privacy in Danger?

 Don’t forget to check your bill

 If your hotel bill appears to be higher than you expected or there are changes you don’t remember signing for, it can be an indication that your security has been compromised.
 While you might be in a rush to check out, it’s a good idea to leave even just a few extra minutes to review your bill before leaving.
 While this may be inconvenient in the short term, it’s important to know what’s happened as early as possible so you can nip the problem in the bud.
-Ever wonder which devices are the most vulnerable to security threats?
-This one is the worst.

 Stay smart even after you check out